alan-turing-institute/rse-course/ch98rubrics/Assessment2.md

 ---
-title: Second Continuous Assessment: Refactoring the Bad Boids
+title: Refactoring the Bad Boids
 ---

-# MPHYG001 Second Continuous Assessment: Refactoring the Bad Boids
+MPHYG001 Second Continuous Assessment: Refactoring the Bad Boids
 ==========================================================

 Summary
 -------

-In an appendix, taken from https://github.com/jamespjh/bad-boids, is a very poor implementation of the Boids flocking example from the course.
+In an appendix, taken from [here](https://github.com/jamespjh/bad-boids), is a very poor implementation of the Boids flocking example from the course.

 Your task is to take this code, and build from it a clean implementation of the